ibm-cloud-docs/key-protect/import-root-keys.md

 Plan ahead for importing keys by [reviewing your options for creating and encrypting key material](/docs/key-protect?topic=key-protect-importing-keys#plan-ahead).
 For added security, you can enable the secure import of the key material by using an [import token](/docs/key-protect?topic=key-protect-importing-keys#import-tokens) to encrypt your key material before you bring it to the cloud.
 {: note}

-## Importing root keys with the GUI
+## Importing root keys in the console
 {: #import-root-key-gui}

-[After you create an instance of the service](/docs/key-protect?topic=key-protect-provision), complete the following steps to add your existing root key with the {{site.data.keyword.keymanagementserviceshort}} GUI.
+[After you create an instance of the service](/docs/key-protect?topic=key-protect-provision), complete the following steps to import a key with the {{site.data.keyword.cloud_notm}} console.

 If you enable [dual authorization settings for your service instance](/docs/key-protect?topic=key-protect-manage-settings#manage-dual-auth-instance-policies), keep in mind that any keys that you add to the service require an authorization from two users to delete keys.
 {: note}